abarnert/emptyset/README.md

 This requires Python 3.4+, because `importlib` didn't work the same in 3.3, and didn't exist in 2.7.
-Similar tricks can be done with older versions of the importer; MacroPy[1], Hylang[2], etc. have import hooks for older versions.
+Similar tricks can be done with older versions of the importer; MacroPy[1], Hylang[2], etc. have import hooks for older versions (I think 2.7 and 3.2, respectively, but don't quote me on that).

   [1]: https://github.com/lihaoyi/macropy
   [2]: https://github.com/hylang/hy